 Click to view map

-Day 1: Arrive at Santiago de Compostela
+Day 1: Arrive in Santiago de Compostela

 If you arrive early, we strongly recommend taking the time to explore this great city – or book an extra night before the holiday.